 Situated within the nation’s top public research university, the School for Environment and Sustainability (SEAS) at the University of Michigan has been a pioneer in environmental education, research, and activism for more than a century.

 From its inception in 1903, SEAS has recognized the need to continually evolve its curriculum to reflect and drive advances in science and societal values.
 Considered the birthplace of modern environmental education, SEAS is the seed and steward of global environmental consciousness and action.
 While inspiring public action through widespread outreach, we have pioneered many fields of study that are today considered standard.
-These include environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
+These include ecological design, environmental law and education, responsible natural resource management and conservation, sustainable systems life cycle analysis, remote sensing, and environmental justice.
 Our faculty, researchers, and alumni have made countless breakthroughs in advancing environmental sustainability to improve the health of our planet and its people long into the future.

 SEAS offers the nation’s most integrated and comprehensive environmental education for graduate students.
 It’s the only school of its kind to combine natural sciences, social sciences, engineering, policy, planning, and design as one shared educational experience – a multidisciplinary integration critical to all successful efforts of sustainability.
 Our students go well beyond scientific inquiry, learning to translate research into action, places and landscapes, community outreach, and to promote sustainable systems and policy at all levels.
 A commitment to public good and the well being of our planet underlies everything we do.